Jefferson County District Attorney’s investigator resigns unexpectedly - Port Arthur News

 District attorney Bob Wortham confirmed Molfino’s resignation to Port Arthur Newsmedia on Wednesday morning.

-Wortham said an internet rumor claiming Molfino was escorted off the courthouse property by Texas Rangers is false and that Molfino had a county truck, so after resigning one of the other investigators brought him home on Tuesday.
+Wortham said an internet rumor claiming Molfino was escorted off the courthouse property by Texas Rangers is false and that Molfino had a county truck, so after resigning, one of the other investigators brought him home on Tuesday.

 Wortham said he is unaware of any investigation into Molfino and does not know why he resigned.